busterswt/MNAIOv2/README.rst

 This is not your grandma's MNAIO.

-Full OpenStack deployment using an **existing** OpenStack-based cloud.
+In fact, it's not really an all-in-one at all.

+MNAIOv2 provides a full OpenStack deployment using an **existing** OpenStack-based cloud.
 This is a multi-node installation using instances that are deployed using Terraform and managed by Ansible.

-The environment consists of the following:
+The deployed environment consists of the following:

 - 1x Deploy Node (4 vCPUs, 4 GB RAM, 20 GB Disk)
 - 2x Load Balancers (4 vCPUs, 4 GB RAM, 20 GB Disk)